The TMUA tests your mathematical thinking.

 Access arrangements

 If you normally have access arrangements in your public exams, you can apply for the same arrangements.
 You will need to submit an application and may need to provide supporting evidence in advance.
-Find out more about eligibility and apply online for access arrangements on the TMUA website.
+Find out more about eligibility on the TMUA website which will be updated with details for 2026 entry tests in April.

 TMUA for other universities